Thousands of people are detained and questioned under Schedule 7 each year, with the majority being from ethnic minority backgrounds.

 In August, solicitor Fahad Ansari was detained by counterterrorism police under Schedule 7 of the Terrorism Act 2000 upon his return to the UK from a family visit in Ireland.

-Author's summary: Misuses of the Terrorism Act affect thousands annually.
+Author's summary: Misuses of the Terrorism Act affect thousands yearly.